What activities are being organised for the 2025/26 school year?

 Coding is taught by teacher Aoife ( class) and parent Kevin Miller.
 With the use of in-school iPads, the children learn concepts and methods of coding by utilising block-based development tools.

-DRAMA AND DEBATE (4th-6th class)
+DRAMA AND DEBATE (3rd-6th)

-FUNTASTIC CLUB (Junior/Senior Infants)
+FUNTASTIC CLUB (JR/SR Infants)

 Class Note: All students must come prepared with a mouthguard, shin guards, proper footwear (running shoes), and plenty of water, as this is a very active class.

-LEGO CLUB (1st-6th class)
+LEGO CLUB (1st-6th)

 Lego Club is run by teachers Aoife (2nd class) and Niamh (Sr. Infants).
 The class will focus on creativity and team building with new building ideas and challenges each week.